 For some reason, it seems one of the most loved statements by doctors and audiologists alike is to tell patients with tinnitus that they will just have to learn to live with it.
 Now, learning to live with it is good advice, in a sense, because the more you worry about it the worse it seems.

-This of course is what we are doing with Sound Therapy and is one of our explanations for why it often brings relief for tinnitus sufferers.
-In tinnitus the neural pathways are repetitively firing, creating the experience of noise when there is none.
-Remapping and normalising the pathways in the auditory system can interrupt and stop that firing and the phantom noise it generates.
-While some listeners will only get partial relief and a reduction in the pitch or tone of the sound, there have also been numerous cases of total relief even for long term, chronic tinnitus, even when caused by long term music exposure or industrial or military damage.
+This, of course, is what we are doing with Sound Therapy and is one of our explanations for why it often brings relief for tinnitus sufferers.
+In tinnitus, the neural pathways are repetitively firing, creating the experience of noise when there is none.
+Remapping and normalizing the pathways in the auditory system can interrupt and stop that firing and the phantom noise it generates.
+While some listeners will only get partial relief and a reduction in the pitch or tone of the sound, there have also been numerous cases of total relief even for long-term, chronic tinnitus, even when caused by long-term music exposure or industrial or military damage.

 While drummer Alex Scripps who acquired a constant, high pitched whining tinnitus after a few years in the music industry describes his experience like this: “I had a couple of days where I felt really drained and I couldn’t do anything, just felt completely shattered.
 Then my energy level started going up and I stopped getting the ringing in my ears.
 Now I’d have to be in a super quiet room for me to hear a very, very slight rustle.”

 You can see our special coverage in the Sydney Morning Herald for Hearing Awareness Week here Treatment strikes a chord with sufferers